 It is likely you have RLS if you have all of these:

-The urge to move your legs and the unpleasant sensations begin or get worse when you’re resting or inactive—such as when you’re sitting down to watch TV or lying in bed.
+- The urge to move your legs and the unpleasant sensations begin when you’re resting or inactive—such as when you’re sitting down to watch TV or lying in bed.

-The urge to move your legs and the unpleasant sensations start or get worse in the evening or at night.
+- The urge to move your legs and the unpleasant sensations are at their worst in the evening or at night.

 “Doctor-supervised iron supplementation, medications to relieve symptoms, and home strategies can all ease the symptoms of restless legs syndrome,” Earley says.
 Treatment options include: